matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 inform about the call termination or using the call app ping loop like we propose here.

-The advantage is, that this does not require us to introduce a new refresh token type.
+The advantage is, that this does not require us to introduce a new ping system (as we do by using `delayed_events` restart action).
 With cryptographic identities we however need the client to create the leave event.

 The timeout for syncs are much slower than what would be desirable (30s vs 5s).